cloudkoonly/cloudkoonly-docs/docs/README.md

 ## What Cloudkoonly Is Not

-Cloudkoonly is not a cloud vendor like AWS, we do not provide infrastructure services.
+- Cloudkoonly is not a cloud vendor like AWS, we do not provide infrastructure services.

 We provide out-of-the-box startup tools, you only need a few clicks to quickly have your own online tools.

-Cloudkoonly is not a traditional SaaS vendor.
+- Cloudkoonly is not a traditional SaaS vendor.

-We offer three plans: Free Open Source,  Cloud Subscription,  and One-Time Build for You.
+We offer three plans: Free Self-Host,  Cloud Subscription,  and One-Time Build for You.

 We hope to help startups choose the right plan at the right stage.